-If you believe that you have been subjected to harassment or you have witnessed someone else being subjected to harassment, you are encouraged to complete this form and submit it to AIUSA's Human Resources office in person, by mail, or electronically [212-633-4176, 5 Penn Plaza, 16th Floor, New York, NY 10001, Barti@aiusa.org].
+If you believe that you have been subjected to harassment or you have witnessed someone else being subjected to harassment, you are encouraged to complete this form and submit it to AIUSA's Human Resources office in person, by mail, or electronically [5 Penn Plaza, 16th Floor, New York, NY 10001, laskew@aiusa.org.
 You will not be subjected to retaliation for filing a complaint.
 You may also report any concerns about harassment orally to the Human Resources office at any time without completing the complaint form.

-Complai inant Information:
+Complainant Information:

-Name: Job Title:
+Name: Job Title: Job Title:

-Work A ddress: Work Pho one: Email:
+Work Address: Work Pho one: Email:

-Supervis sory Information:
+Supervisory Information:

-Immedia ate Supervisor's Name: Job Title:
+Immediate Supervisor's Name: Job Title:

-Complai int Information:
+Complaint Information:

-1. Y Your complaint of harassment is made about:
+1. Your complaint of harassmer nt is made about:

 Name: Job Title:

-Relation ship to you:  Supervisor □ Subordinate □ Coworker □ Other
+Relationship to you: □ Subordinate □ Coworker □ Other

-Describe what happened and how it is affecting you and your work.
-Use additional paper if necessary and attach any relevant documents or other material.
+2. Describe what happened and if necessary and attach any re